-The optimal hydraulic power added to the system is the value calculated with the above conditions inserted into Formula B.12 and the optimal electrical power is calculated (Formula B.13) using the optimal hydraulic power and the best available pump, motor and drive efficiencies.
+The optimal hydraulic power added to the system is the value calculated with the above conditions inserted into Formula (B.5) and the optimal electrical power is calculated [Formula (B.6)] using the optimal hydraulic power and the best available pump, motor and drive efficiencies.

-As prescribed in this International Standard, the assessment should establish a baseline of total annual energy consumption for the pumping system(s) assessed.
+As prescribed in this document, the assessment should establish a baseline of total annual energy consumption for the pumping system(s) assessed.